Constructing Witnesses for Lower Bounds on Behavioural Distances: Introduction

+The judgments proved in our system are of the form \(x \apart{\varepsilon} y\) for \(x,y\) states in an LMC and \(\varepsilon\) a rational in the interval \([0,1]\).
+To ensure a correct relation to the behavioural distance, we show two properties.
+First, soundness: that if we can prove \(x \apart{\varepsilon} y\), then \(\varepsilon\) is a lower bound on the behavioural distance between \(x\) and \(y\).
+Second, a form of completeness which we call \emph{approximate} completeness.
+Usual completeness with respect to the behavioural distance would state that any distance between states can be proved in the derivation system.
+However, in the spirit of apartness, we consider \emph{finite} evidence, which can only witness finite approximations of distances in general.
+We thus show that lower bounds can be derived with arbitrarily small error with respect to the true distance.

-Evidence of differences in behaviour can also be given in the form of formulas in some modal logic.
+\subparagraph{Logics} Evidence of differences in behaviour can also be given in the form of formulas in some modal logic.
 This is closely related to Hennessy-Milner type theorems, which show for a given logic that bisimilarity and logical equivalence coincide.
-On the quantitative side, it has been shown that there are logics with quantitative interpretations which characterise behavioural distances~\cite{DBLP:journals/iandc/DesharnaisEP02,DBLP:conf/icalp/FijalkowKP17}.
-The most interesting part in the qualitative case is the inclusion of logical equivalence in bisimilarity, also called expressiveness, which can dually be shown by giving, for each pair of non-bisimilar (apart) states, a formula which distinguishes them.
+Such theorems have been shown for probabilistic bisimilarity and a logic with a modality parameterised by rational probabilities~\cite{DBLP:conf/lics/DesharnaisEP98,DBLP:journals/iandc/DesharnaisEP02,DBLP:conf/icalp/FijalkowKP17}.
+Later, a quantitative analogue was shown by relating a real-valued logic introduced in~\cite{DBLP:conf/concur/DesharnaisGJP99} to behavioural distances~\cite{DBLP:journals/tcs/BreugelHMW07}.
+The most interesting part in the qualitative case is the inclusion of logical equivalence in bisimilarity, also called expressiveness, which can dually be shown by giving, for each pair of non-bisimilar states, a formula which distinguishes them.
 Quantitatively, this means giving a formula for which the difference in interpretations matches the behavioural distance as closely as possible.

 This correspondence of behavioural distances and modal formulas has been investigated for \emph{labelled Markov chains} (LMCs) in~\cite{DBLP:conf/fossacs/RadyB23}.
 In their terminology, a construction is given of formulas ``explaining'' the distance between states.
 Due to the chosen logic, and the possibility of infinite behaviours in LMCs induced by loops, this can not be done exactly.
 Instead, it is shown that for any finite approximation \(\Gamma^i(\bot)(x,y)\) of the distance of states as in the above chain, a formula can be constructed such that \(|\interp{\varphi}(x) - \interp{\varphi}(y)|\) (the difference in interpretations on states \(x\) and \(y\)) is equal to the approximation.